Joel-H-dot/MVPR/RDME.md

 ![image](https://user-images.githubusercontent.com/60707891/115008872-91ecb880-9ea3-11eb-9ef9-e0dc9d2537b6.png)

 We want to find some mapping function for the same input data.
 Using the MVPR code we can place the vectors into a matrix as (1).
-This matrix of target data can be split into training, validation or test and passed directly into the MVPR class.
-Alternatively, they can be passed seperately into the code, such that different polynomial orders can be used.
+This matrix of target data can be split into training, validation or test and passed directly into an MVPR class object.
+Alternatively, they can be passed seperately into two different instantiations, such that different polynomial orders can be used.

 ![image](https://user-images.githubusercontent.com/60707891/115009673-70d89780-9ea4-11eb-97f3-a02e29d4fb30.png)

 First import the data:
 ```
+import MVPR as MVP
+import numpy as np
+import pandas as pd
+from openpyxl import load_workbook
 df= pd.read_excel(r'C:\Users\filepath\data.xlsx')
 data=df.to_numpy()
 df= pd.read_excel(r'C:\Users\filepath\targets.xlsx')